-Computer Hazard and Security Evaluation (CHASE™) has been developed in conjunction with Andy Geddes – we’ve combined over 70 years of Process and Control experience in a variety of critical industries to propose a pragmatic, effective & efficient approach to the dynamic challenge of Cyber-Security.
+Computer Hazard and Security Evaluation (CHASE™) has been developed in conjunction with Andy Geddes – we’ve combined 80 years of Process and Control experience in a variety of critical industries to propose a pragmatic, effective & efficient approach to the dynamic challenge of Cyber-Security.

 At the heart of CHASE is a fundamental principle of first understanding logical and physical assets before attempting to identify and address vulnerabilities.